mediadnan/Failures/docs/source/guide/reporting.md

 ````
 This makes our code ugly adding extra indentations and making us repeat the name of the function ``'inverse_sqrt'``.

-To tackle this ergonomic issue, ``failures`` comes with a decorator that automates this process, it's called ``scoped``
+To tackle this ergonomic issue, ``failures`` comes with a decorator that automates this process,
-and it can be used like this
+it's called {func}`failures.scoped` and it can be used like this
 ````python
 from failures import Reporter, scoped